-- Employment and Support Allowance (ESA) pages 30 to 37 - Personal Independence Payment (PIP) pages 50 to 64 - Disability Living Allowance (DLA) pages 65 to 68 - Attendance Allowance (AA) pages pages 69 to 76 - Universal Credit (UC) pages 38 to 45.
+- Employment and Support Allowance (ESA)

+- Personal Independence Payment (PIP)

+- Disability Living Allowance (DLA)

+- Attendance Allowance (AA)

+- Universal Credit (UC).

 If you apply for benefits under special rules, you can avoid extra assessments.
 You are automatically paid the higher rate, except for the mobility component of PIP and DLA.
-You must still apply for that, but the process may be guicker.
+You must still apply for that, but the process may be quicker.